Black Hole Partition Function using Hybrid Formalism of Superstrings: Hybrid Formalism in

 \section{Hybrid Formalism in $AdS_2 \times S^2$}

+The four dimensional part of the action $S_{\rm d=4}$ in eqn. (\ref{4dcyrho}), can be replaced with the world sheet action for the sigma model on $AdS_2 \times S^2$.
+Below, we discuss the $AdS_2 \times S^2$ model in detail.
 In~\cite{9907200} it was shown that the two-dimensional sigma models based on the coset supermanifold $PSU(1,1|2)/U(1)\times U(1)$ can be used to quantize superstrings on $AdS_2 \times S^2$ in RR-backgrounds.
-One of the main advantages of the hybrid approach is that 4D super-poincare invariance and the $N=2$ target space-time supersymmetry can be made manifest even in the presence of RR-fields.
+One of the main advantages of the hybrid approach is that 4D super-poincar\'{e} invariance and the $N=2$ target space-time supersymmetry can be made manifest even in the presence of RR-fields.
 For instance, like in Green-Schwarz formalism, the model has fermions which are spinors in target space and scalars on the world-sheet allowing a simple treatment of RR-fields.
 Second, like in RNS formalism, the action is quadratic in flat-space allowing for quantization.
 As mentioned earlier, a first principle definition of the world-sheet variables in hybrid formalism is through a redefinition of RNS world-sheet variables.
 This follows from the fact that any critical $N=1$ string can be embedded in an $N=2$ string~\cite{Berkovits:1993xq}.

 For type II superstrings, the four $\kappa$-symmetries of the Green-Schwarz action are replaced by a critical world-sheet $N=(2,2)$ superconformal invariance.
 These local $N=2$ superconformal generators are nothing but the twisted RNS world-sheet generators.
 The important difference with RNS approach is that the vertex operators for RR-fields do not have square-root cuts with supersymmetry generators and there is no need to sum over spin structures on the world-sheet~\cite{9604123}.